t2-project/documentation/source/measurements/index.rst

 The following figure visualizes the basic procedure:

 .. image:: ../diagrams/c4-measurement-procedure.svg
+   :alt: Overview of the basic procedure of how the energy measurement was executed: Workload generator uses an usage scenario to execute API requests to the system under test and a software-based logger records the energy consumption.

 **Apache JMeter** is used as the load workload generator.
 It executes a predefined test plan that consists of multiple HTTP requests to the backend.
 See page :doc:`JMeter <jmeter>` for more information.